-the addition of European investments, will be implemented in the first two quarters of the 2023 financial year.
-Various efficiency programmes will be completed within the next 12 months and the reorganisation of agenda of the Senwes Executive Committee (Exco).
+The expansion to lower risk jurisdictions to diversify income streams, with the addition of European investments, will be implemented in the first two quarters of the 2023 financial year.
+Various efficiency programmes will be completed within the next 12 months and the reorganisation of the group will see the next phases of consolidation within the group to more sustainable units, further streamlining of costs and increased focus on decision-making with various levels within the group being on the agenda of the Senwes Executive Committee (Exco).